Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

-In practice, the population-level fitted rule $m_N$ is unknown, since it depends on the full finite population $\{(y_k,\mathbf{x}_k):k\in U\}$ and cannot be computed from the sample alone.
-Let $\widehat m(\cdot)$ denote an estimator of $m_N(\cdot)$ constructed using the observed sample $S$ and the same learning architecture used to define $m_N(\cdot)$.
-Replacing $m_N$ by $\widehat m$ in \eqref{eq:oracle_MA_mN} yields the feasible model-assisted estimator
+In practice, the oracle target rule $m_N$ is unknown and must be approximated from the sample.
+Let $\widehat m(\cdot)$ denote an estimator of $m_N(\cdot)$ constructed using the observed sample $S$.
+Replacing $m_N$ by $\widehat m$ in expression \eqref{eq:oracle_MA_mN} yields the feasible model-assisted estimator